braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 | Check if the custom event occurred __less than X (Max = 50) number of times__ | __LESS THAN__ | in the past __Y Days (Y = 1,3,7,14,21,30)__ |
 | Check if the custom event occurred __exactly X (Max = 50) number of times__ | __EXACTLY__ | in the past __Y Days (Y = 1,3,7,14,21,30)__ |

 Braze notes the number of times these events have occurred as well as the last time they were performed by each user for segmentation.
-On the custom events analytics page you can view in aggregate how often each custom event occurs, as well as by segment over time for more detailed analysis.
+On the Custom events analytics page you can view in aggregate how often each custom event occurs, as well as by segment over time for more detailed analysis.
 This is particularly useful to view how your campaigns have affected custom event activity by looking at the gray lines Braze overlays on the time-series to indicate the last time a campaign was sent.

 ![custom_event_analytics_example.png][8]

->  [Incrementing Custom Attributes][10] can be used to keep a counter on a user action similar to a custom event.
-However, you will not be able to view custom attribute data in a time-series.
+>  [Incrementing Custom attributes][10] can be used to keep a counter on a user action similar to a Custom event.
+However, you will not be able to view Custom attribute data in a time-series.
 User actions that do not need to be analyzed in time-series should be recorded via this method.

 ### Custom Event Storage

-All User Profile data (Custom Events, Custom Attribute, Custom Data) is stored as long as those profiles are active.
-Custom Event Properties are stored and available for Segmentation for thirty (30) days.
-If you'd like to leverage Event Properties for Segmentation, please contact your Braze account or customer success manager.
+All User Profile data (Custom events, Custom attribute, Custom Data) is stored as long as those profiles are active.
+Custom event properties are stored and available for Segmentation for thirty (30) days.
+If you'd like to leverage event properties for Segmentation, please contact your Braze account or customer success manager.

 ### Custom Event Properties

-With Custom Event Properties, Braze allows you to set properties on custom events and purchases.
+With Custom event properties, Braze allows you to set properties on Custom events and purchases.
 These properties can then be used for further qualifying trigger conditions, increasing personalization in messaging, and generating more sophisticated analytics through raw data export.
 Property values can be string, number, boolean, or time objects.
 However, property values cannot be array objects.

-For example, if an eCommerce application wanted to send a message to a user when he/she abandons their cart, it could additionally improve its target audience and allow for increased campaign personalization by adding a Custom Event Property of the 'cart value' of users' carts.
+For example, if an eCommerce application wanted to send a message to a user when he/she abandons their cart, it could additionally improve its target audience and allow for increased campaign personalization by adding a Custom event property of the 'cart value' of users' carts.

 ![customEventProperties.png][18]

-Custom Event Properties can also be used for personalization within the messaging template.
+Custom event properties can also be used for personalization within the messaging template.
 Any campaign using [Action-Based Delivery][19] with a trigger event can use custom event properties from that event for messaging personalization.
 If a gaming application wanted to send a message to users who had completed a level, it could further personalize the message with a property for the time it took users to complete that level.
 In this example, the message is personalized for three different segments using [conditional logic][18].
-The Custom Event Property called ``time_spent``, can be included in the message by calling ``{% raw %} {{event_properties.${time_spent}}} {% endraw %}``.
+The Custom event property called ``time_spent``, can be included in the message by calling ``{% raw %} {{event_properties.${time_spent}}} {% endraw %}``.

 ![custom_event_properties_gaming.png][19]

-Custom Event Properties are designed to help you personalize your messaging or build granular Action-Based Delivery Campaigns.
+Custom event properties are designed to help you personalize your messaging or build granular Action-Based Delivery Campaigns.
 If you would like to create segments based on event property recency and frequency, please reach out to your Customer Success Manager, as this may incur additional data costs.

 ## Custom Attributes
-Custom Attributes are best for storing attributes about your users, or information about low-value actions within your application.
-You should keep in mind that we don't store time-series information for Custom Attributes, so you're not going to get any graphs based upon them like the above example for Custom Events.
+Custom attributes are best for storing attributes about your users, or information about low-value actions within your application.
+You should keep in mind that we don't store time-series information for Custom attributes, so you're not going to get any graphs based upon them like the above example for Custom events.

 ### Custom Attribute Storage

-All User Profile data (Custom Events, Custom Attribute, Custom Data) is stored as long as those profiles are active.
-Custom Event Properties are stored and available for Segmentation for thirty (30) days.
-If you'd like to leverage Event Properties for Segmentation, please contact your Braze account or customer success manager.
+All User Profile data (Custom events, Custom attribute, Custom data) is stored as long as those profiles are active.
+Custom event properties are stored and available for Segmentation for thirty (30) days.
+If you'd like to leverage event properties for Segmentation, please contact your Braze account or customer success manager.

 ### Custom Attribute Data Types
-Custom Attributes are extraordinarily flexible tools that allow for great targeting.
+Custom attributes are extraordinarily flexible tools that allow for great targeting.
 The following data types may be stored as custom attributes:

 #### Strings (Alpha-Numeric Characters)
 String attributes are useful for storing user input, such as a favorite brand, a phone number, or a last search string within your application.
 String attributes can be up to 256 characters long.